hasura/hasura-discord-docs-bot/README.md

 ```

 I think ChatGPT had intuited that I'd need to open ports, and so I gave its next suggestion a go, but I was pretty sure
-my next step would be to go to my firewall rules...
+my next step would be to go to my firewall rules since I'm not actually running on metal, and I'm inside a VM...

 ```shell
 tristen_harr@hasura-bots-qdrant:~$ sudo ufw allow 22